Eric8808/my-sweety/README.md

 ---

-#### Follow the steps 1~3 above, your schedule will be filled.
+#### Following the steps 1~3 above, your schedule will be filled.
 Next, you can adjust the schedule.
 ![](https://i.imgur.com/Ia2kZt6.png)
 * You can switch to another week using the arrows next to the dates.
 * If you have completed any task, you can click it in the schedule and click ``"COMPLETED"`` in the pop up dialog.
 This will turn the task color into green.